n00b69/woa-beryllium/guide/NEW2-install.md

 > Run the following commands in the newly opened window

 ##### Find the Windows and ESP volumes
+> This will print a list of all current volumes connected to your PC
 ```cmd
 list volume
 ```